scottburch/sparrow/README.md

 6) Look at the files in */specs* to see some of the possibilities

+##Running a single test or a group of tests

+To run a single test or a group of tests, simply add *?spec=some%20it%20or%20description* to the end of the url the same way you would running Jamsine directly.

 ##Running tests in headless mode

 To run tests in headless mode.  type __'grunt'__ or __'grunt jasmine:headless'__